About the USC Associates

 Today’s USC Associates offers a full array of membership levels and courtesies, a wide-ranging calendar of events and more support opportunities than ever before.
 When you join the USC Associates, you may elect to make an unrestricted contribution, or you may direct your gift to the school or program of your choice.

 In 2011, President C.L.
-Max Nikias launched the most ambitious fundraising campaign in the history of USC, with a goal of raising $6 billion to grow the university’s endowment and transform every aspect of the university.
-As of July 1, 2015, USC has raised more than $4.4 billion, and gifts and pledges from USC Associates have made an incredible impact.
+Max Nikias launched the most ambitious fundraising campaign in the history of USC, with a goal to grow the university’s endowment and transform every aspect of the university.
+Since the campaign began, USC Associates have made an incredible impact.
 Our members have named schools, buildings, and centers in addition to endowing numerous scholarships.

 As the University of Southern California moves forward with its plan to redefine the research university of the 21st century, the USC Associates will be there—helping write exciting new chapters in the history of our great university.